Distance Estimator

 Acknowledgments

 The Distance Estimator method was pioneered by Thurston, and was made known to the general community by Peitgen and Richter in their book The Beauty of Fractals.
-The actual algorithm is presented in The Science of Fractal Images, page 198, where it is called DEM/M.
+A precise algorithm is given in The Science of Fractal Images, page 198, where it is called DEM/M.